 In addition, all pupils will have Physical Education on their timetable.
-Pupils can opt to study full-course GCSE PE or short-course (counting for half a GCSE) GCSE PE, or not to be examined at all.
+Pupils can opt to study full-course GCSE PE, or not to be examined at all.

 In addition to the Core you should choose three or four further Option subjects from the following subject groups: